Kotlin/kotlinx-datetime/README.md

 ### Converting instant and local date/time to and from the ISO 8601 string

-`Instant`, `LocalDateTime`, `LocalDate` and `LocalTime` provide shortcuts for parsing and formatting them using the extended ISO-8601 format.
+`Instant`, `LocalDateTime`, `LocalDate` and `LocalTime` provide shortcuts for parsing and formatting them using the extended ISO 8601 format.
 The `toString()` function is used to convert the value to a string in that format, and the `parse` function in companion object is used to parse a string representation back.